hpc4you/hpc4you.github.io/index.md

 All servers will automatically reboot at least twice, and then the slurm scheduling cluster is readly for you.

 In particular, the restart operation of all compute nodes will take about 1 minute after the master node.
-You do not need to do anything, just wait.
+Nothing else to do, just wait.

-### Change root password
-1. Disable internet connection on all slave/computing nodes.
-2. On login/master node, run `passwd` to change the root password.

-### User Admin
+## User Admin
-#### Add user to this cluster
+### Add user to the cluster
 On login node, run
 ```
 useradd_hpc tom